OpenChain-Project/Reference-Material/Policy-Templates/Community/Contribution-Policy-Template/FOSSPolicyTemplate.md

 ## Contributing to Existing Open Source Projects

-ENTITY_NAME’s civil servants and subcontractors are authorized to contribute code and documentation related to FOSS projects that they are using as part of their mission for ENTITY_NAME under the licenses used by these projects, provided that the following conditions are met.
+ENTITY_NAME's civil servants and subcontractors are authorized to contribute code and documentation related to FOSS projects that they are using as part of their mission for ENTITY_NAME under the licenses used by these projects, provided that the following conditions are met.

 ### Evaluate the Project License

-ENTITY_NAME’s civil servants and subcontractors can only contribute to projects that have a clearly defined license that is approved by ENTITY_NAME and available at ACCEPTED_LICENSES_URL.
+ENTITY_NAME's civil servants and subcontractors can only contribute to projects that have a clearly defined license that is approved by ENTITY_NAME and available at ACCEPTED_LICENSES_URL.

 This consideration should also apply to the dependencies used by the projects:

-Shouldn’t one or more of a project’s dependencies fit these criteria, participation in the project may still be appropriate, but further scrutiny and evaluation is needed.
+Shouldn't one or more of a project's dependencies fit these criteria, participation in the project may still be appropriate, but further scrutiny and evaluation is needed.
 Projects falling under this situation should be treated on a case by case basis.
 Additional support can be obtained through ENTITY_SUPPORT_EMAIL

 ### Verifying the integrity of the contribution

-ENTITY_NAME’s civil servants and subcontractors must be the original authors of the contribution that they submit.
-If the proposed contribution is in part or entirely derived from a third party work, they must ensure that this party’s work has been licenced in a way that makes it allowed for inclusion in the target project.
+ENTITY_NAME's civil servants and subcontractors must be the original authors of the contribution that they submit.
+If the proposed contribution is in part or entirely derived from a third party work, they must ensure that this party's work has been licenced in a way that makes it allowed for inclusion in the target project.
 They must also ensure to follow the required modalities attached to the third party work.

-### Signing Contributor’s License Agreements
+### Signing Contributor's License Agreements

-ENTITY_NAME’s civil servants and subcontractors may only contribute to projects that require a Contributor’s License Agreement (CLA) that have been agreed upon by ENTITY_NAME and are available at ENTITY_CLA_URL.
+ENTITY_NAME's civil servants and subcontractors may only contribute to projects that require a Contributor's License Agreement (CLA) that have been agreed upon by ENTITY_NAME and are available at ENTITY_CLA_URL.

-Similarly, Individual Contributor’s License Agreements need to be approved by ENTITY_SUPPORT_EMAIL.
+Similarly, Individual Contributor's License Agreements need to be approved by ENTITY_SUPPORT_EMAIL.

 ## Releasing and Managing Open Source Projects